How to Increase Vascularity for Roadmap Veins

 - Red wine

-30 grams of dark chocolate daily has shown to cause significant increases in N.O.
+30 grams of dark chocolate daily has been shown to cause significant increases in N.O.
 (4).

 In one study, those who consumed spinach had salivary nitrate rise by 8x (6).